 · Stand in front of your artwork again and assess the light.
 If the light is even, you're ready to take your photo.
 If the light is stronger on one side, have an assistant hold a white reflector at 45 degrees to the artwork on the darker side.
 Adjust the distance between the artwork and your reflector until the light is perfectly even.

 · Place your tripod so that the camera is parallel to the ground, and point it at the exact middle and center of your artwork.

 Use Light to Enhance Your Viewer's Experience.

-When the ambient light compliments the subject in an artwork it enhances the viewer's experience.
+When the ambient light compliments the subject in the artwork it enhances the viewer's experience.
 Artworks depicting soft scenes with a warm aesthetic do well in smaller rooms with cozy lighting.
-Modern artworks with dramatic color blocking or high-impact subject matter require an open, cleanly-lit space, so as not to detract from the strength of the subject.
+Modern artworks with dramatic color blocking or high-impact subject matter require open, cleanly lit space, so as not to detract from the strength of the subject.